 In-home respite care offers services provided by managed care organization (MCO) contracted providers, on a short-term basis, to members unable to care for themselves because of the absence or need of relief for their unpaid caregiver.

-In-home respite care is provided in the member's own home, as authorized on the member's Form H1700-1, Individual Service Plan — SPW (Pg.
+In-home respite care is provided in the member's own home, as authorized on the member's Form H1700-1, Individual Service Plan (Pg.
 1), when the unpaid caregiver needs relief.
-The provider is responsible for providing the tasks authorized on the member's ISP and Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, and Form H2060-A, Addendum to Form H2060, during the time he/she is receiving in-home respite care.
+The provider is responsible for providing the tasks authorized on the member's ISP and Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, and Form H2060-A, Addendum to Form H2060, during the time the member is receiving in-home respite care.

 The provider must document in the member's clinical record:

-the in-home Respite Services provider was given a briefing on the member's status, needs and preferences prior to delivering services; and
+the in-home respite services provider was given a briefing on the member's status, needs and preferences prior to delivering services; and

 dates and duration of the services delivered.

-In-home Respite Care helps prevent member and/or family support breakdown and the consequent institutionalization, which may result from the physical burden and emotional stress of providing continuous support and care to a dependent person.
+In-home respite services helps prevent member and/or family support breakdown and the consequent institutionalization, which may result from the physical burden and emotional stress of providing continuous support and care to a dependent person.

-The in-home Respite Services provider must deliver the personal assistance services.
-The MCO may allow the in-home Respite Services provider's registered nurse the option of either directly providing any needed nursing services or delegating the nursing task(s) to the in-home Respite Services provider.
+The in-home respite services provider must deliver the personal assistance services.
+The MCO may allow the in-home respite services provider's registered nurse (RN) the option of either directly providing any needed nursing services or delegating the nursing task(s) to the in-home respite services provider.

-In-home respite is not intended to be used when the caregiver needs to be out of the house for short periods of time (for example, to go to the pharmacy or grocery store to pick up medications or grocery items).
+In-home respite services is not intended to be used when the caregiver needs to be out of the house for short periods of time (for example, to go to the pharmacy or grocery store to pick up medications or grocery items).
 The caregiver should be encouraged to be out of the house for brief respite when the attendant is providing the personal assistance services.

 7330 Out-of-Home Respite Services